drzoidberg/frontend-playground-react/README.md

 frontend-playground is a React project that serves as a wrapper around mostly unrelated components.
 Usually centered in UI animation and effects

 ## 🔎 It explores
 - basic layouts
 - parallax effect

 ## 🧾 It uses
 - CSS modules
 - useEffect & useRef Hooks

+## 📦 Contents

+### JsTextAnimation
+Simple text using vanilla JS and React Hooks

+### Parallax
+Simple parallax effect using vanilla JS and React Hooks

 ## 🛠 Installation & 🚀 Usage